amit0523/generic-doubly-linked-list-library/README.md

 unordered_map, unordered_set, unordered_multimap, and unordered_multiset
 (basically all C++ STL data structures except vector).

-_So, now the developers don't need to write code for implementing data structure(s) (like list, etc.), they can simply use this library and speed up their development._
+_So, now the developers don't need to write code for implementing data structure(s) (like list, map, set, etc.), they can simply use this library and speed up their development._

 This library has 3 unique features: